cZAlpha/ApplyBot/README.md

 - Automate application process for Workday websites as much as possible.
   - This will involve account creation, and tracking of login information.
 This should be done in a file outside of this project so that login information is not sent to Github, likely in a CSV file on the desktop, or wherever and whose file path will be set in a config.
 - Integrate generative AI using Ollama to adjust resume for specific job postings to ensure highest likelihood of bypassing ATS.
-- Add ability for this program to find jobs based on inputted job titles in config file, location, and distance from location as well as other applicable information such as: pay rate, experience level, etc. (this is highly platform dependant)/
+- Add ability for this program to find jobs based on inputted job titles in config file, location, and distance from location as well as other applicable information such as: pay rate, experience level, etc. (this is highly platform dependant)
 - More that I haven't thought of yet.
 <br><br>